 For post-payment reviews, medical records and/or related documentation will be reviewed as outlined in the Humana Provider Payment Integrity Post-payment Review Policy.

-- Initial request: A letter will be mailed or faxed to the healthcare provider asking that records be provided within 45 days from the date of the letter.
+- Initial request: A letter will be mailed to the healthcare provider asking that records be provided within 45 days from the date of the letter.

 - Final notice: If the requested records are not received within 45 days of the initial request, a final notice will be mailed to the healthcare provider, allowing an additional 45 days to respond.

-- Request for refund: If the requested records are not received within 45 days of the final notice, Humana will issue a technical denial, and the healthcare provider will receive a request-for-refund letter.
+- Request for refund: If the requested records are not received within 45 days of the final notice, Humana will issue a denial for lack of medical records, and the healthcare provider will receive a request-for-refund letter.

 The healthcare provider will have 45 days from the date on the request-for-refund letter to send a refund check before the paid amount of the claim is recouped.

 Post-payment on-site reviews

 In the case of an on-site review, Humana or Humana’s designee will contact the healthcare provider’s representative to schedule the review.
 Healthcare providers should respond to a scheduling request within 30 days of receipt of the request and schedule the review for a mutually agreed date and time.
-If a scheduled date is not confirmed by the provider within 30 days of the initial request, Humana or the designee will attempt to contact the healthcare provider via phone, email or letter.
+If a scheduled date is not confirmed by the provider within 30 days of the initial request, Humana or its designee will attempt to contact the healthcare provider via phone, email or letter.
 If there is still no response, two additional attempts will be made (30 days apart).
-If Humana or its designee is still unsuccessful at scheduling a date for the post-payment on-site review after these attempts, a technical denial may be issued for all review-related claims.
-Once the review has been scheduled, the technical denial will be reversed and the claims will be processed, provided that the scheduled date is within applicable contractual, state and/or federal guidelines.
+If Humana or its designee is still unsuccessful at scheduling a date for the post-payment on-site review after these attempts, a denial for lack of medical records may be issued for all review-related claims.
+Once the review has been scheduled, the denial for lack of medical records will be reversed and the claims will be processed, provided that the scheduled date is within applicable contractual, state and/or federal guidelines.